MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 1. Use Profiles in Microsoft Edge - Each profile maps to a different IE session for IE mode pages, so it behaves identically to the *nomerge* option.
 2. Use the `--user-data-dir=<path>` command line, but with a different path for each session.
 If needed, you can create a utility for the user to run that both launches Microsoft Edge and changes the path for the session.

-If neither of the above options works for your scenario, reach out through one of our feedback channels:  Microsoft support, [TechCommunity forum](https://techcommunity.microsoft.com/t5/enterprise/bd-p/EdgeInsiderEnterprise), or [Microsoft Edge UserVoice](https://microsoftedge.uservoice.com/forums/928825-enterprise).
+If neither of the above options works for your scenario, reach out through one of our feedback channels:  Microsoft support or [TechCommunity forum](https://techcommunity.microsoft.com/t5/enterprise/bd-p/EdgeInsiderEnterprise).

 ### Can I save links as webpages in Internet Explorer mode?

 Yes, you can enable the Save Target As option in the context menu for Internet Explorer mode in Microsoft Edge.
 To do this, configure the group policy *"Allow Save Target As in Internet Explorer mode"* located at *Computer Configuration > Administrative Templates > Windows Components > Internet Explorer*.
 The save mechanism works the same as it does in Internet Explorer and if the target is saved as an html file, re-opening the file will render the page in Microsoft Edge.